Abzinger/MAXENT3D_PID/README.md

 To **get started** have a look at the [documentation](http://maxent3d-pid.rtfd.io).
 For further discussions, contact abdullah`dot`makkeh`at`gmail`dot`com.

-#### If you use this software...
+## Citing
-...we ask that you give proper reference.
+We ask that you give proper reference.

-If you use it with only small modifications (note the Apache 2.0 license), use
+* If you use it with only small modifications (note the Apache 2.0 license), use
 ```
 @Article{makkeh2018broja,
   author =       {Makkeh, Abdullah and Theis, Dirk Oliver and Vicente, Raul},